How Catalysis Creates Value

 14. Assembling the sunliquid® plant in Romania

-Construction of the sunliquid® plant in Podari, Romania, progressed significantly in 2020 in full with COVID-19 precautions.
+Construction of the sunliquid® plant in Podari, Romania, progressed significantly in 2020 in full compliance with COVID-19 precautions.
 Several milestones have been reached on the construction site, including the installation of most of the large equipment.
 This puts Clariant on track to complete the construction by the end of 2021, after which start-up and production will commence.
 Once operational, the plant will produce 50 000 tons of cellulosic ethanol per year, processing around 250 000 tons of straw.

 Generating process energy from residues